sing-lab/super-resolution/README.md

 ![img.png](illustrations%2Fimg.png)

-Example of checkerboarder artifacts when no MSE loss is used on the perceptual loss
+*Example of checkerboarder artifacts when no MSE loss is used on the perceptual loss*

-# Loss
+## Loss
-SRRESNET is trained using MSE loss.
+SRRESNET is trained using only the **MSE loss**.

 MSE loss is not able to deal with high frequency content in the image, that resulted in producing overly smooth images.
 Therefore, the authors of the paper decided to  use loss of different VGG layers.
 This VGG loss is based on the ReLU activation layers of the pre-trained 19 layer VGG network